Alhachamy/TFS/README.md

 this is an application that accepts an OpenStreetMap file with the extension ".OSM" and will then plot said map and simulate traffic flow.
+- head to https://www.openstreetmap.org/ and crop a map to use or use the map in the "Map" folder inside the archive.

 # Features!